What is a Surveyor?

 How do I get started?

-Begin by registering for Plane Surveying 118, the first course in the program series.
+Begin by registering for Plane Surveying 118, the first course in the program series offered every fall semester.
 Students will be assessed for their math levels and be assisted in catching up if they need to do so to make sure they are ready at the very beginning of the program to learn what they need to be a surveyor.